janmarthedal/janmr.com/content/blog/2023/12/origin-centered-simple-linear-regression.md

   = n b,
 $$

-where we use the center of mass restriction to easily see that $b=0$.
+where we use the center of mass restriction to see that $b=0$.

 We now set the partial derivative of $J$ with respect to $a$ equal to zero: